-If the regulator feels the PBM’s policies and procedures are reasonable, ensure the PBM also follows and implements its own policies & procedures.
+If the regulator feels the PBM’s policies and procedures are reasonable, ensure the PBM also follows and implements its own policies and procedures.
 Review timeframe requirements, whether the PBM provides reasonable and concise information to pharmacies in response to any questions, and whether the PBM provides appropriate justifications in the draft and final audit reports.

-Review the results of all audits to determine if audits are conducted in a manner that appears reasonable for each of the individual pharmacy being audited and that there are no concerning trends with how the PBM conducts audits.
+Review the results of all audits to determine if audits are conducted in a manner that appears reasonable for each of the individual pharmacies being audited and that there are no concerning trends with how the PBM conducts audits.
 For example, when conducting routine audits, are pharmacies selected randomly or does the PBM only audit non-affiliated, independent pharmacies?
 The latter trend would be problematic.

 Verify that the PBM conducts pharmacy audits in compliance with applicable state laws and regulations.
 Ensure such methods are reasonable, utilized appropriately and consistent with any regulatory requirements (or prohibited if required by state law or regulation).
 For example, if use of auditing techniques such as extrapolation is prohibited by state law or regulation, the PBM should not apply the method in any audits.

-Assess whether PBM has staffing models to effectively initiate, conduct and finalize audits.
+Assess whether the PBM has staffing models to effectively initiate, conduct and finalize audits.

 Assess the PBM’s use of AI to ensure it is reasonable and that any results or findings from the use of AI are conveyed to the pharmacy in a clear and transparent manner.